‘We were neglected’: Lytton residents call for accountability after fire that destroyed town - News Break

 ‘We were neglected’: Lytton residents call for accountability after fire that destroyed town

-Residents of a village destroyed by wildfire in Canada’s British Columbia province say the devastation could have been avoided if authorities had ensured they were better prepared.
+Residents of a village in Canada’s British Columbia that was destroyed by a wildfire say the devastation could have been avoided if authorities had ensured they were better prepared.

-The meeting came as Lytton residents prepared to see at first hand the fate of their town and homes for the first time since it was destroyed more than a week ago.
-A bus trip has been organised by the Thompson-Nicola regional district to take residents back for a brief drive through Lytton, which has been cordoned off since the fire passed through, on Friday.
+The meeting comes as Lytton residents prepare to see the fate of their town and homes for the first time since it was razed more than a week ago.
+A bus trip has been organised by the Thompson-Nicola Regional District to take residents back for a brief drive through Lytton, which has been cordoned off since the fire took place, on Friday.

 But for many residents, closure will not come with a trip back to inspect their destroyed homes.
-Many have questioned why no preventative measures were put in place to safeguard against the threat of a wildfire breaking out, when fires are common in the area and the heatwave had been forecast.
+Many have questioned why nothing preventative was put in place to safeguard against the threat of a wildfire breaking out – when fires are common in the area and the heatwave had been forecast.

 “They predicted the heatwave, but didn’t take any precautions to protect the town,” Lytton evacuee Cassandra Melanson said.